 Manjista is one of Ayurveda’s most prized herbs for supporting lymphatic flow.
 Altitude shock affects cellular pressure, which is responsible for lymph movement.
 Move around on the plane to prevent blood clots and swelling and to promote lymphatic flow.

 Used as a travel sickness remedy, and there is some evidence that it may be as effective as prescription medication.
-Chewing ginger slices can help prevent nausea and vomiting sensation on the plane.
+Chewing ginger slices can help prevent nausea and vomiting sensation on

 Simple recipes to rid travel fatigue and ensure sound restful sleep: